isomerpages/pa-cdcnw-deprecated/_cohesion/March 2023/March In A Glance.md

 </div>

 <p style="font-size: 16px; line-height: 26px; margin-top: 0px; text-align: justify; padding: 0px 25px;">
-Ever wonder what CDC does, and how different are they from Town Councils and CCs?
+Ever wonder what CDC does, and how different are we from Town Councils and CCs?
 Here are some facts and myths you ought to find out!
 </p>

 <p style="font-size: 16px; line-height: 26px; margin: 0px auto; text-align: center;">